Sanyam8055/100-Days-of-ML/README.md

 ## Day 19 (12-04-20) : Basic Flutter
 - Completed 6 sections of appbrewery course on flutter
 - Implemented basic card app with proper User interface
+- Added multiple attributes and adjusted their dispay